Aristagoras: Background

-By the time extant history hears of him, Aristagoras is already serving as deputy governor of Miletus, a polis on the western coast of Anatolia around 500 BC.
-He was the son of Molpagoras, previous tyrant of an independent Miletus, and brother-in-law (and nephew) of Histiaeus, whom the Persians had set up as tyrant, but never quite trusted.
-After general Megabazus presented his complaints about Histiaeus to Darius I of Persia, the latter summoned Histiaeus to his court and detained him at Susa, the main reason being that he wanted a trustworthy advisor.
+By the time extant history hears of him, Aristagoras was already serving as deputy governor of Miletus, a polis on the western coast of Anatolia around 500 BC.
+He was the son of Molpagoras, a previous tyrant of an independent Miletus.
+As well as the son-in-law of Histiaeus, whom the Persians had set up as tyrant but did not trust.
+After general Megabazus presented his complaints about Histiaeus to Darius I of Persia, the latter summoned Histiaeus to his court and detained him at Susa, the reason given was that he wanted a trustworthy advisor.
 On the recommendation of Histiaeus, the Achaemenids then appointed Aristagoras as the new ruler of Miletus.
-Aristagoras ruled Miletus while Histiaeus remained in Susa.
-The assignment was put forward as temporary.
-Privately, everyone knew that he was being kept under observation away from his troops.
+Aristagoras ruled Miletus while Histiaeus remained in Susa, kept under observation away from his troops.

-Aristagoras was the main orchestrator of the Ionian Revolt on secret instruction by Histiaeus, when the latter learned of Persian plans to interfere directly in Miletus.
+Aristagoras was the main driver of the Ionian Revolt on secret instruction from Histiaeus, when the latter learned of Persian plans to interfere directly in Miletus.
 Aristagoras took advantage of Greek dissatisfaction with Persian rule to incite an alliance of the Greek poleis of Ionia.
-Soliciting assistance from the states of mainland Greece he failed to obtain the help of a major state, Sparta.
-He did obtain the half-hearted assistance of Athens.
-Their attack on the satrapy of Lydia having been defeated, they withdrew, abandoning Aristagoras to his fate.

-In the last months of the failing revolt, the Persians were reconquering rebel country city by city.
-Choosing not to remain and make a stand alone, Aristagoras led a colony to Thrace, where he had negotiated a franchise to settle from the Thracians.
-No sooner did he arrive than he and all his men were massacred in a surprise attack by the Thracians, for reasons unspecified by Herodotus, whether loyal to the Great King, or influenced by the Scythians, who hated the Ionians for their rescue of the Great King, or just because they changed their minds about the number of Hellenes they would allow in their country.
-The revolt gained momentum briefly but then began to fail again.
-When all was nearly lost, the Great King allowed Histiaeus to convince him that he could settle the conflict and now should be sent back to Miletus.
-Aristagoras was gone.
-According to Herodotus, they never met again.